 - Win/loss report – understand win/loss rates and reasons

 - Lead source report – review the best source of leads

 - Sales per segment or product – see whether reps are working strategically towards the right customer segments

 - Activity reports – spot trends and make comparisons

 These reports provide valuable information about sales processes.
 While there is certainly a mix of skills that are important to being a good sales coach, using data to understand performance is always a good start.
 As the amounts of sales data increases, the more insight that data gives us.

 Get your sales coaching reports

-Interested in calculating your pipeline requirements or learning more about how Business Analyze can help you coach reps to success?
+Interested in monitoring goal progress, tracking your pipeline health or learning more about how Business Analyze can help you coach reps to success?
 Contact us here